jbostoen/iTop-custom-extensions/web/extensions/jb-class-ipdevices-teemip/readme.md

 # jb-class-ipdevices-teemip

+## What?
-Basically does what Combodo's TeemIP extension does for all other ConnectableCIs, but now for my new classes of IP Devices.
+Basically does what Combodo's TeemIP extension does for all other ConnectableCIs, but now for the new classes of IP Devices.

+## Requirements
+* Extension: jb-class-ipdevices